kaltenburger/homophily_monophily_NHB/README.md

 2. Update file paths to your local directory settings in the following programs as indicated at the beginning of notebooks for setting file-paths.

 3. Run code which is briefly described below:
-   * 0_oSBM/ - includes all relevant code for oSBM
+   * 0_oSBM/ - includes notebooks for code related to simulations of oSBM graphs.
    * 1_analyze_FB100_AddHealth_Noordin_PolBlogs/ - includes all relevant code for data analysis presented in main paper and SI.
-   * functions/compare_*.py - scripts for creating k-hop figures (AUC or proportion same)
+   * functions/compare_*.py - scripts for creating k-hop figures (AUC or proportion same).

 All random number generators used in the analysis have been seeded deterministically to produce persistent cross-validation folds and thereby consistent results when re-running the analysis.
 The code for generating random graphs (sampled from the overdispersed stochastic block model) is not deterministically seeded.
-All code is run with Python 2.7.12 and the versions for the following main Python libraries:  igraph (0.7.1), networkx (1.9.1), numpy (1.13.3), pandas (0.20.3), rpy2 (2.8.5),  and sklearn (0.18.1).
+All code was written and tested for Python 2.7.12 with versions for the following main Python libraries:  networkx (1.9.1), numpy (1.13.3), pandas (0.20.3), rpy2 (2.8.5), sklearn (0.18.1), matplotlib(1.5.1), openpyxl (2.5.0), and xlrd (1.1.0).
+The code has know incompatibilities with Python 3.x and with networkx 2.x.

 ### Authors
 * Kristen M. Altenburger, kaltenb@stanford.edu